elastio/contrib/elastio-aws-backup-eventbridge-iscan-report/elastio-lambda-api.md

         // SSM parameter will be used.
 If the SSM parameter isn't set, then the "Default"
         // event bus will be used as the final fallback.
         //
-        // If the default event bus is desired explicitly, then the "Default" string should be passed.
+        // To specify the default event bus explicitly, a "Default" string may be passed.
         "event_bridge_bus": "MyBusName",
     }
 }